iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ## Step Forward

 The function `stepForward` identifies the Q function using RLS with the given pointer to the `model`.
 The algorithm updates the Q function at each step.
 As a result, the filter matrix `W_n` and the inverse auto-correlation matrix `P_n` are updated.
-Performs a one-step update in the parameter vector W by applying RLS to equation.
+Performs a one-step update in the parameter vector ``W`` by applying RLS to the equation:

 ``W_{j + 1}^T (\phi(z_k) - \gamma \phi(z_{k + 1})) = r(x_k, h_j(x_k))``